jonathan-luo/logical-clocks/notebook.md

 - 2 producer threads to send messages to each of the other machines

 ### Machine Thread
-The `machine()` function takes in a configuration object and initializes the virtual machines by doing the following:
+The `machine()` function takes in a configuration object (a Python `list`) as well as as optional arguments for tick rate (number of ticks per second) and the maximum operation number (inclusive; default is 10).
+Its purpose is to initialize the virtual machines by doing the following:
 1. Defining locks and events for synchronization.
 2. Declaring a global message queue for the machine.
-3. Initializing the logical clock time and determining the tick duration using a random number generator.
+3. Initializing the logical clock time and determining the tick duration either by using the tick rate, if specified, or using a random number generator.
 4. Starting the server-side logic in a separate thread.
 5. Clearing and initializing the log file.
 6. Creating and connecting all producers (passed as a parameter to the function).